 Gas and Electricity

-You can’t just transfer your gas and electricity service to your new home.
-To ensure you move into your new comfy home with heating and hot running water, ensure your have a new supply service in place.
+You can’t always transfer your gas and electricity service to your new home.
+To ensure you move into your new comfy home with heating and hot running water, ensure you have a new supply service in place.
 Moving home is another great opportunity to shop around for a better deal on your gas and electricity supply.
-If you want to compare the best suppliers, check out Selectra's Providers Guide.
-Then find out how to close your final bill in the old address.

 Good To Know:

 - If you’re new home is a new build, know how your electric and gas connection will be set up.

 - Give your old energy supplier at least 48 hours prior notice before the move date so that they can calculate your last bill.